chrisquince/STRONG/README.md

 cd  $SRPATH
 wget https://strongtest.s3.climb.ac.uk/Test.tar.gz
 tar -xvzf Test.tar.gz
+rm Test.tar.gz
 ```

 We are now ready to run STRONG from within the COG_pipe directory.
-The config.yaml file will
+Two example yamls are
+provided, for a high quality run of real data start from config.yaml but for this simple example
+use test_config.yaml which assumes a maximum of 5 strains per MAG as explained below.
-need to edited first though.
+This file will need to be edited though.
 The following edits are necessary:

 1. The data directory needs to point at the samples to be assembled in this case edit: